knotation/knotation.org/quick-start.md

 # Knotation Quick Start

-This quick start assumes you're familiar with Linked Data and Turtle syntax.
-If not, the longer [tutorial](tutorial.html) will be a better introduction.
+This quick start assumes you're familiar with [Linked Data](http://linkeddata.org) and [Turtle syntax](https://en.wikipedia.org/wiki/Turtle_(syntax) ).

-<script src="knotation_editor.js"></script>
+<script src="assets/js/knotation_editor.js"></script>

-## Knotation vs. Turtle
+## Knotation and Turtle

-Turtle syntax is the closest to Knotation.
-Below, an individual (an owl) identified by `ex:123` is defined in Knotation on the left and Turtle on the right.
+Knotation is similar to Turtle syntax.
+Try adding an `rdfs:comment` to the Knotation on the left, and see what happens to the Turtle on the right.

 <div id="ex_1" class="examples halves">
 <textarea id="ex_1_kn">